Glasgow art: Glasgow’s art history

-Glasgow has one of the most expensive collections of art in the world, spread out across 13 museums throughout the city.
+Glasgow has one of the most extensive collections of art in the world, spread out across 13 museums throughout the city.

 In 1999, Glasgow was voted the UK city of Architecture and Design.
 The heritage from the Victorian era includes ‘The Herald Building’ on Mitchell Street and ‘The St Enoch Subway’ Station centred in the heart of Glasgow’s city centre.
 Glasgow’s pride in its achievements is shown in exhibitions within the Kelvin Grove Art Gallery.